patrickmmartin/pith-writings/dao_of_scratch/article.md

 version.

 # Why Should I be interested in Scratch?
-As good question.
+A good question.
 Here are some topics to persuade you.

 ## It's coming to a "classroom near you"